pksol/mock_autogen/README.md

 ### What's Next
-After you have followed through this example, you can use the Mock Generator to mock everything.
+After you have followed through this example, you can use the Mock Generator to **mock everything**.
 This way you can see all the possibilities of mocks.
 You can also print the result right away, to avoid having to inspect variables.
 It can look something like this:
 ```python